Program Policies

 Vaccinations/Immunizations Requirements (A3.07)

-The program requires that all students maintain immunizations as required by state law and as recommended by the CDC for healthcare workers.
-Therefore, all MSPA students must submit proof of immunization or titers as applicable prior to program orientation, and must update verification (a) prior to participation in clinical components of the program, and (b) as requested thereafter during enrollment in the program.
-Evidence of vaccinations and/or titers as applicable will be collected and verified by CastleBranch© (https://mycb.castlebranch.com/).
+The program requires that all students maintain immunizations as required by state law and recommended by the CDC for healthcare workers.
+Therefore, all MSPA students must submit proof of vaccinations or titers as applicable before the program orientation and must update verification (a) before participation in clinical components of the program and (b) as requested after that during enrollment in the program.
+Evidence of vaccinations and titers as applicable will be collected and verified by CastleBranch© (https://mycb.castlebranch.com/).
 Additionally, any student who is 21 years of age or younger at the time of program orientation must present proof of MPSV or MCV4 (MENACTRA/MENVEO) meningococcal vaccination directly to the campus nurse.
-The vaccination must have been completed no later than ten (10) days prior to program orientation.
+The vaccination must have been completed no later than 10 days before program orientation.
+Students will receive a two-step tuberculosis screening test prior to starting clinical rotations.

-The CDC recommended vaccinations for healthcare workers can be found at: https://www.cdc.gov/vaccines/adults/rec-vac/hcw.html
+The CDC recommended vaccinations for healthcare workers can be found here - https://www.cdc.gov/vaccines-adults/recommended-vaccines/

-Flu Vaccine: Students are required to receive 1 dose of influenza vaccine prior to program orientation and annually thereafter during the current flu season.
-Submissions must be completed by November 1st each year.
+FLU VACCINE: Students are required to receive 1 dose of influenza vaccine prior to program orientation and annually thereafter during the current flu season, and submitted according to program deadline.

 Other Immunizations | CDC Recommendations in Brief |